 A Day Trip From Berlin to Visit Szczecin Poland

-My latest trip to Szczecin was back in April when I went with a group of other Berliners from my old Make Friends in Berlin Facebook group.
-We met up early one morning at Berlin Hauptbahnhof and soon made our way to Poland.
+Back in 2018, I went with a group of other Berliners from my old Make Friends in Berlin Facebook group (which has since disbanded).
+We met up early one morning at Berlin Hauptbahnhof and made our way to Poland.
 As it was almost everyone’s first time there, I took them on my “standard Szczecin city tour”.

-If you want to visit Szczecin Poland and experience in the same way we did, follow our recommended highlights below.
+If you want to visit Szczecin Poland and experience the city in the same way we did, follow our recommended highlights.

 2) Stare Miasto

 Stare Miasto is Szczecin’s oldest district in the city.
-Aside from the castle, you’ll find Hay Market Square, full of colourful buildings showing off traditional Polish architecture, as well as the Old Town Hall.
+Aside from the castle, you’ll find Hay Market Square, full of colorful buildings showing off traditional German architecture, as well as the Old Town Hall.
 Dating back to the 15th century, the building was completely ruined during the war but brought back to life in the 1970s.
-Nowadays, it serves as a Historical Museum which has everything from14th century mint coins to 20th century German postcards.
-The building’s also home to the Wyszak Family Brewery where you can get your inner beer geek on and soak up all of the artisanal suds your heart desire.
+Nowadays, it serves as a Historical Museum which has everything from14th century-mint coins to 20th-century German postcards.
+The building’s also home to the Wyszak Family Brewery where you can get your inner beer geek on and soak up all of the artisanal suds your heart desires.

 Our tips: While we fully endorse Harnas as one of the top places to eat around Hay Market, we also recommend the very hipster, Bajgle Króla Jana.
-I’ve personally dined there twice for breakfast, always opting for their yummy pastrami bagel.
+I’ve personally dined there many times for breakfast, always opting for their yummy pastrami bagel.
 Their coffee isn’t bad either!
-On my list to visit at some point in the future is The Office – Craft Beer Pub, because yes, I love me a good beer.
+On my list to visit at some point in the future is The Office – Craft Beer Pub, because yeeeees, I love me a good beer.

 3) Ducal Castle

 This Gothic Pomeranian Dukes’ Castle in Szczecin is a mainstay of the Old Town.
 The castle was originally built in 1346 with further additions being added over the years.
-Completely destroyed during the Second World War, reconstruction efforts began in earnest about a decade after the war ended.
+Destroyed during the Second World War, reconstruction efforts began in earnest about a decade after the war ended.

-Our tips: To our regret, we didn’t spend much time here, but we left thinking about how nice it would be to watch a performance here on a warm summer’s day with a glass of wine in hand.
+Our tips: To our regret, we didn’t spend much time here, but we left thinking about how nice it would be to watch a performance on a warm summer’s day (preferably, with a glass of wine in hand).

 5) Solidarity Square

-One of the first things that you’ll notice is the contrast of old versus new architecture, especially as you compare the striking bold white jagged exterior of the philharmonic building resting beside a very traditional Polish styled building.
+One of the first things that you’ll notice is the contrast of old versus new architecture, especially as you compare the striking bold white jagged exterior of the philharmonic building resting beside a very traditional German-styled building.
 The concrete foundation of the square’s also not level, as it was built to resemble waves in a tumultuous sea.
-The uneven square also serves as a rooftop for the Center for Dialogue Breakthroughs, a two story museum with a permanent exhibition on the history of Szczecin and a hosts to other cultural events.
+The uneven square also serves as a rooftop for the Center for Dialogue Breakthroughs, a two-story museum with a permanent exhibition on the history of Szczecin and host to other cultural events.

 Another prominent part is the Angel of Freedom monument, created by Czesław Dźwigaj, a famous Polish artist, sculptor, and professor.
-Built in 2005, the angel appears to be on a small boat, channeling through a sea of rough waters as reflected by the surrounding square.
-This 11 meter high monument showing an angel clutching a crown of thorns, is an iconic symbol of the Polish solidarity movement.
-It was at this square that 16 people protesting their poor work conditions were shot and killed by Polish army and police.
-Their names are now engraved on four commemorative plaques at the base of the sculpture.
+Built in 2005, the angel appears on a small boat, channeling through a sea of rough waters as reflected by the surrounding square.
+This 11-meter-high monument showing an angel clutching a crown of thorns is an iconic symbol of the Polish solidarity movement.
+It was at this square that 16 people protesting their poor work conditions were shot and killed by the Polish army and police.
+Their names are now engraved on four commemorative plaques at the sculpture’s base.

-Other nearby attractions: Due to time, we didn’t get to visit some other nearby attractions like the Church of Saints Peter and Paul and the Museum of Regional Traditions.
-If we return for another visit, we’re likely to stop by the the highly recommended Mała Tumska for a traditional Polish meal.
+Other nearby attractions?
+Due to time, we didn’t get to visit some other nearby attractions like the Church of Saints Peter and Paul and the Museum of Regional Traditions.
+If we return for another visit, we’ll likely stop by the highly recommended Mała Tumska for a traditional Polish meal (Mmmm!).

-Szczecin’s philharmonic building opened in 2014, spans 13,000 square meters, and includes two concert halls – one seating up 1,000 people and another seating up to 200.
-Designed by the Barcelona based architectural firm, Studio Barozzi Viega, the building’s bold and modern look helped them take home the European Union prize for contemporary architecture in 2015.
+Szczecin’s philharmonic building opened in 2014, spans 13,000 square meters, and includes two concert halls – one seating up to 1,000 people and another 200.
+Designed by the Barcelona-based architectural firm Studio Barozzi Viega, the building’s bold and modern look helped them take home the European Union prize for contemporary architecture in 2015.

-The white zigzag shaped facade of the building is covered in ribbed glass and gives off a ethereal glow by night.
-The architects note that the building’s design was inspired by the roofs of neighbouring residential buildings, the city’s neo-Gothic churches, and even the tall cranes dotted alongside the river.
-The interior’s simple, minimalist and monochrome in nature, dominated by a series of skylights.
+The white zigzag-shaped facade of the building is covered in ribbed glass and gives off an ethereal glow by night.
+The architects note that the building’s design was inspired by the roofs of neighboring residential buildings, the city’s neo-Gothic churches, and even the tall cranes dotted alongside the river.
+The interior’s simple, minimalist, and monochrome, dominated by a series of skylights.